rob-myers/rob-myers.github.io/docs/plan.md

 ### Done

+- Cleanup code
+   - ✅ remove `stage.opts.wallColor`
+   - ✅ remove Geom.Polygon.fromRect
+   - ✅ auto-track `prevWall` and `prevObs`
+   - ✅ only one selection key handler
+   - ✅ remove `stage.opts.background`

+- Can construct wall meshes from selection
+   - ✅ Have `stage.poly.{wall,nav,obs}`
+   - ✅ Can paint into `stage.poly.wall`
+   - ✅ Can erase from `stage.poly.wall`
+   - ✅ `World` shows walls
+   - ✅ Have stage options `wallOpacity` and `wallHeight`

 - ✅ While locked can transform Selection, and apply on unlock.
 - ✅ Can lock `Selection` and transform via keys
 - ✅ Can mirror `Selection` x/y